 - Communication Gaps: Their conflict avoidance might mean important issues don’t get addressed promptly.

-How to Navigate a Relationship with a Submissive Man
+How to Build a Healthy Relationship With a Submissive Man

 Successfully partnering with a submissive man requires understanding, communication, and healthy boundary setting.